 – Now I’m one of them, and I love it.

-– So this Saturday morning, I apologize to all early rising world beaters for my former cynicism.
+– So this weekend morning, I apologize to all early rising world beaters for my former cynicism.

 – But that doesn’t mean new cynicism doesn’t rise.

-– The latest out of Silicon Valley is solving sleep, so we’ll soon wake up to sleep startups worth billions.
+– We’ll soon wake up to sleep startups worth billions.
 Check this out:

 First, close the blackout blinds in your bedroom.
 Eat dinner at 4pm, and do not eat or drink anything after 6pm.
 Put on your blue-light blocking glasses at 8pm.
 Set your bedroom temperature to 67ºF (19.4ºC) and your electric blanket to 69.8ºF (21ºC).
 At 8:45pm, meditate for five to ten minutes.
 Switch on your deep-wave sound machine.
 Put on your Oura sleep-tracking ring.
 You are now, finally, ready for slumber.
 This may all sound a bit over the top.
 But this is the “sleep hygiene” routine described in a recent blog post by Bryan Johnson, who sold his previous company to eBay for $800m and is now chief executive of Kernel, a startup developing brain-computer interfaces.
 He admits that his sleep routine has “decimated my social life”, and that his partner sleeps in a different room, but says all this trouble is worth it, because it has boosted his level of “deep sleep” by as much as 157%.
 He has bought Oura rings for all his employees.